 - Receive driving feedback

 - Obtain a quote

 - Store a vehicle

 Shop Around For Car Insurance

 Whether the student is obtaining their own car insurance or they are going to be covered under their parent’s policy, it always pays to shop around.
 Students that live in New Brunswick may even qualify for the First Chance Discount depending on the insurance provider they choose to purchase their insurance needs from.
 Students can also help their parents out by shopping online and finding the best possible student rates available.
-Ontario students may also qualify for the graduated licence discount.
+Ontario students may also qualify for the graduated license discount.
 Students should always be aware of all their options and the best way to do that is to research and obtain many quotes.

 How Can A Student’s Credit Score Affect Their Car Insurance?

 Some people are confused as to what their credit score has to do with car insurance rates.
 However, many insurance companies look at their client’s credit scores to see how responsible they are as individuals.
-Students that have their own credit cards and are responsible with them, show insurance companies that they are mature and responsible individuals which can also translate into a mature and responsible student driver.
+Students that have their own credit cards and are responsible for them show insurance companies that they are mature and responsible individuals which can also translate into mature and responsible student drivers.
 When it comes down to it, it’s all about risk factors when insurers are determining what a person’s car insurance rate should be.
 The lower the risk the driver is to the company, the lower the insurance rate will be.
 This is why it is so important to minimize risks when being a student driver, or any driver for that matter.